-Box Office Bomb: Ultimately, the public listened to Cosby's cries to stay away from this movie; Budget, $24 million.
+Box Office Bomb: Ultimately, the public listened to Cosby's requests to stay away.
+Budget, $24 million.
 Box office, $4,615,255.

 Creator Backlash: Cosby might have been co-producer and co-writer, but ended up begging audiences not to see it shortly before its release.
 When the film won a Golden Raspberry Award, Cosby asked the studio make his statuette out of gold and marble so he could accept it in style.

 It's one of the handful of movies that led to distributor Columbia Pictures winding up in Sony's hands by 1991, though the damage this film did was more reputation-oriented.